Elements FAQ

 A: While the initial version of Elements will not run on iPad, the technology we've built does open up the possibilities of making this a reality (something that just wasn't possible with Classic).
 It's important to note that this is not currently in our future plans, as our primary focus is on the Mac platform at this time.

-Q: I’m interested in developing third-party Elements, do you have any documentation?
+Q: I’m interested in developing third-party Components for Elements, do you have any documentation?

 A: Yes, please check the Elements Language documentation to get started.